Phone: +1 203 650 0415

 Fax: + 1 917 634 3035

 Fletcher W. Moore specializes in civil litigation.
-Mr. Moore has handled jury trials, bench trials, argued in appellate courts, and conducted extensive fact-based hearings with numerous witnesses in open court.
-He focuses his practice in securities, commercial, and personal injury litigation.
-He has represented corporations and individuals in cases involving securities, shareholder rights, partnership disputes, consumer class actions, mass torts, sexual assault, and serious physical injuries.
+Mr. Moore has handled mediations, jury trials, bench trials, argued in appellate courts, and conducted extensive fact-based hearings with numerous witnesses.
+He focuses his practice in securities, commercial, employment, and personal injury litigation.
+He has represented corporations and individuals in cases involving securities, partnership disputes, consumer class actions, mass torts, sexual harassment, and serious physical injuries.
 He also counsels clients on licensing, SaaS, GDPR compliance, employment, trademarks, and creditors’ rights.

-Mr. Moore has handled cases in state and federal courts all over Connecticut, New York, New Jersey, and Pennsylvania.
+Mr. Moore actively handles cases in state and federal courts all over Connecticut, New York, and Pennsylvania.
 He has published articles nationally on drug litigation, class actions and other topics of current interest, and has been extensively involved in pro bono matters representing multiple prisoners in federal civil rights actions.

 Before founding a law firm, Mr. Moore spent several years as an attorney with a large international law firm.